vanillabp/blueprint-workflowmodule-springboot-standalone/README.md

 The base-URL for this project is [http://localhost:8080](http://localhost:8080).
 See section [Usage](#usage) for all endpoints.

-The default Maven profile is `camunda7`, which includes the [Camunda-7 Adapter](https://github.com/camunda-community-hub/vanillabp-camunda7-adapter) dependency.
+The default Maven profile is `camunda7`, which includes the [Camunda 7 adapter](https://github.com/camunda-community-hub/vanillabp-camunda7-adapter) dependency.
-For **Camunda 8**, refer to the [Camunda-8 README](https://github.com/vanillabp/blueprint-workflowmodule-springboot-standalone/blob/wip/Camunda8_README.md) since additional setup is required.
+For **Camunda 8**, refer to the [specific README](./CAMUNDA8.md) since additional setup is required.

 The components included in this blueprint are structured based on content-related criteria.
 This is intentional to promote modularity and maintainability.